Vyral/base-template/_posts/2020-08-19-q-what-does-mayor-winfield-have-to-say.md

 {% include youtube.html %}

-Mayor Joseph Winfield recently joined me to talk about COVID’s impact on Oro Valley.
+<p style="text-align:center">Mayor Joseph Winfield recently joined me to talk about COVID’s impact on Oro Valley.</p>

 Today I’m proud to be talking to Mayor Joseph Winfield of Oro Valley, who joined me for a fantastic discussion.
 We talked about a number of different topics, including how our area was affected by the COVID-19 pandemic, how we’re recovering, and what we’ll continue to do to combat this disease both physically and economically.&nbsp;